 Buffalo Chicken Dip

-- 2 cooked chicken breasts (to yield about 2-2.5 cups chopped)
+- 2 cooked chicken breasts (about 3 cups chopped)

 - 1/2 cup Frank's hot sauce*